Singapore Government Logo

 Ethnobotanical Uses Edible Plant Parts : Edible Fruits, Edible Storage Organs

-Food (Herb and Spice)
+Food (Herb or Spice)

 Medicinal: In the Malay peninsular, a poultice of the boiled leaves, or a mixture of the leaves and rhizomes are applied externally as a treatment for rheumatism.
 The pounded leaves are also used as a poultice after confinement.
 In Chinese medicine, a boiled concoction of the rhizomes is taken to sooth indigestion, and a paste made from the punded rhizomes is used to treat insect bites.